President of the Darclée Foundation

 Mariana Nicolesco was granted the

-National Order of the Star of Romania in the rank of Grand Cross and was made Officer of the
+National Order of the Star of Romania in the rank of Grand Cross "for her exceptional achievements, as a sign of high appreciaton for her entire career" and was made Officer of the

 Ordre des Arts et des Lettres by the French Government.
 She has also received the UNESCO Medal for Artistic Achievements.

 She is Commander of the Order of The Star of Italian Solidarity.